Do you want to Improve Mobile Signal Strength in your Council?

 The key to impactful lobbying comes down to having an accurate mobile coverage survey of your local authority.
 Your council can't boost signal coverage if no one knows where the problem areas are.

-Like many other local authorities, Cambridgeshire County Council has completed such a test in the Cambridgeshire & Peterborough area.
+Like many other local authorities, Cambridgeshire County Council has completed such a test in the Cambridgeshire & Peterborough region.

 This data has allowed their Enabling Digital Delivery team to identify problem areas where coverage 'not spots' exist for cellular companies, including at major business parks, residential areas, main roads & train stations.